MultiTonic/thinking-dataset/docs/02c_TESTING.md

 ## Overview

-The primary objective of this test plan is to ensure that the processes for downloading, processing, and ingesting the Hugging Face dataset into SQLite3 are robust, reliable, and meet the specified requirements.
-By implementing Test-Driven Development (TDD), we aim to create a comprehensive suite of granular tests that cover all critical functionalities of the data pipeline.
-The tests will be organized into structured directories to enhance maintainability.
+This test plan aims to ensure the robustness, reliability, and compliance of processes for downloading, processing, and ingesting the Hugging Face dataset into SQLite3.
+By implementing Test-Driven Development (TDD), we create a comprehensive suite of granular tests covering all critical functionalities of the data pipeline.
+These tests are organized into structured directories to enhance maintainability.

 ## Objectives

-- **Validate dataset download**: Ensure the dataset can be successfully downloaded from Hugging Face.
+- **Validate dataset download**: Ensure successful download from Hugging Face.
-- **Verify PDF text extraction**: Confirm text can be accurately extracted from PDF files.
+- **Verify PDF text extraction**: Confirm accurate text extraction from PDF files.
-- **Test dataset processing**: Ensure the dataset is correctly processed into a DataFrame.
+- **Test dataset processing**: Ensure correct processing into a DataFrame.
-- **Validate data ingestion**: Confirm the processed data is correctly inserted into the SQLite3 database.
+- **Validate data ingestion**: Confirm correct insertion into the SQLite3 database.
 - **Ensure data cleaning accuracy**: Validate operations such as removing duplicates and handling missing values.
-- **Confirm data transformation**: Validate operations such as merging datasets, enriching data, and deriving new features.
+- **Confirm data transformation**: Validate operations like merging datasets, enriching data, and deriving new features.
 - **Verify data validation**: Ensure schema validation and data integrity checks.
 - **Quality assurance**: Verify the final dataset meets quality standards and performance metrics, incorporating user feedback.